Experience in Life, Markets and Financial Firms Matters

-Preston has been a leader of many not-for-profit organizations including serving on the Board of The Pioneer Institute, on the Board of Overseers of the Peabody Essex Museum, as the Treasurer of Church of the Redeemer in Chestnut Hill and as a founder of Boston Preparatory Charter Public School.
+Preston has been a leader of many not-for-profit organizations including serving on the Board of The Pioneer Institute, on the Board of Overseers of the Peabody Essex Museum, as the past Treasurer of Church of the Redeemer in Chestnut Hill and as a founder of Boston Preparatory Charter Public School.
 He is also a member of the Economic Club of New York.

 Preston received a B.S. in Finance with a concentration in Investment Management from the University of Alabama at Birmingham, where he received the Outstanding Alumni Award from the school of business in 2006.

-Preston lives in Chestnut Hill, MA with his wife Susan, son Jack and daughter Meghan.During the Summer they can often be found on Martha’s Vineyard, enjoying the island and focusing on ocean conversation through activities that can be found on their website, Clean Up Oceans.
+Preston lives in Chestnut Hill, MA with his wife Susan, son Jack and daughter Meghan.During the Summer they can often be found on Martha’s Vineyard, enjoying the island and focusing on ocean conservation through activities that can be found on their website, Clean Up Oceans.